Jay-Tillu/Spanish-audio-number/README.md

 </p>

 <p align="center">
-Music app that plays Xylophone sounds
+An app that teaches you 1 to 10 in spanish.
 </p>